PWA Icon Pack with Maskable Icons

 1. Open, draw, or import your SVG.

-Open File → Export → Export to Multiple Bitmaps (Shift+F3).
-Choose a destination folder and set a base filename (e.g., pwa-icon).
+Open File → Export → Export to Multiple Bitmaps (Shift+F3), pick a destination folder, and set a base filename such as pwa-icon — IconVectors appends the size suffix and extension automatically.

-Export Icon to Multiple Bitmaps dialog in IconVectors
+The Export Icon to Multiple Bitmaps dialog in IconVectors with PNG 32BPP checked and the 256, 512, and custom 192 and 384 sizes selected

 • File Formats — check PNG Icons (*.PNG) – 32BPP Alpha Channel Transparency.

-• Colors — PNGs are 32‑bit with alpha; no flat background needed.
+• Colors — PNG output is 32-bit with an alpha channel, so transparent icons need no flat background here.

 3. Make a maskable variant: